-I am including brands with the “may contain milk” allergen statement in this list because some readers are able to tolerate trace amounts of dairy.
+I am including brands with the "may contain milk" allergen statement in this list because some readers can tolerate trace amounts of dairy.
 Note: Always read the food labels of these products before purchasing because manufacturers often change ingredients.
 Please be sure to choose the right brand for you based on your individual health status and any potential food allergies.

 Dairy free butter options:

 - Earth Balance

 - It's Vegan by I Can't Believe It's Not Butter

 These donuts are healthier than most store bought or drive thru options, however I would not classify these as "healthy".
 Typical donuts are fried in oils, which make them higher in calories and fat when compared to these air fried donuts.
 However, we're still using processed biscuit dough and smothering them in melted butter and sugar.
 They are high in calories and carbohydrates.
 But, I believe part of being healthy includes enjoying life and the occasional naughty food in moderation.

 Tips for making these easy air fryer donuts: